michael105/gcc-static/README.md

 ## gcc-static

+When compiling statically linked binaries, quite often you have to change the Makefile, or end up calling gcc yourself with the compiled object files.
-When compiling statically linked binaries, quite often the linked shared libraries do have dependencies, not linked in;
+However, the linked shared libraries very often do have dependencies, not linked in;
 what results in unresolved symbols.

-Here is a quickly hacked script, which scans recursively for the dependencies, and calls gcc with all the libraries to link.
+So here is a quickly hacked script, which scans recursively for the dependencies, and calls gcc with all the libraries to link.

 It's work in progress; but working now basically.